Terms & Conditions

 • Cancellation can only be accepted in writing and the appropriate date is the date at which it was received in our office and the printed date stamp applied.

 • Your liabilities under this section may in certain circumstances be covered by insurance.
 In uncertain times our policy for cancellation is clear and follows the industry standard.
-If the contracted airline is flying and there is no Foreign Office advisory against travel to that Country, then our normal cancellation terms apply.
+In view of the current Coronavirus Covid-19 Pandemic that is affecting the world at large, our company is fully supportive for existing clients to defer their trip for up to 12 months with no additional fees, but also with no return of funds during this period as is always the case with deferred bookings.
+Should existing clients wish to cancel their trip then our normal cancellation terms apply.

 6. Changes made by ourselves